OURadar/RadarKit/README.md

 Base radar moments are generated on a ray-by-ray basis.
 Each ray is of type `RKRay`.
 Once a sweep is complete, a Level-II data file in NetCDF format will be generated.
 Live streams and can be view through a desktop application [iRadar].

-Starting version 2.0, the RadarKit framework supports product injection from PyRadarKit.
+Starting version 2.0, the RadarKit framework supports product injection from [PyRadarKit].

 [pedzy]: https://git.arrc.ou.edu/cheo4524/pedzy
 [tweeta]: https://git.arrc.ou.edu/dstarchman/tweeta